Women In Pregnancy and Beyond (11295.1)

 Discussion of practice issues on Social Media Networks

 Please remember when discussing your experiences in practice you are discussing women's lives and women need to be deidentified.
 Therefore these experiences must not be discussed on social media networks such as Facebook or Twitter.
 Doing so breaks the confidentiality agreement by which students are governed when in practice.
-The appropriate place for discussion related to practice is the class room setting or the Midspace Forum in Canvas.
-For more information, see AHPRA's web site at: http://www.ahpra.gov.au/Search.aspx?q=social%20media%20networks
+The appropriate place for discussion related to practice is the class room setting or in Canvas.
+For more information, see AHPRA's web site at: https://www.ahpra.gov.au/Publications/Social-media-guidance.aspx

 Midwifery is a complex course because of the theory and practice requirements, so please do not remain quiet if you are worried.
 The Unit Convener, your midwifery mentor, the UC Practice Support Midwives and the Course Convener are all here to help you.
 We want you to become useful and connected midwives by learning in a supported environment, so please let us know if you feel very challenged.
 Most things can be sorted out quickly and easily if we know.
 We will also help with more complex issues.

-Announcements: Announcements made at seminars are deemed to be made to the whole group.
+Announcements: Announcements made are deemed to be made to the whole group.
 Important announcements will be repeated on Canvas.
 Please check the Canvas site and your email for messages at least weekly.

 The Midwifery Practice Room (10A02) is available for students for private study, group work and practising skills/tasks when it is not in use for timetabled classes.